 Even though it’s cold out in January, walking through Central Park during the winter is still magical.
 If there’s snow, it’s even more amazing.
 If you want to be more adventurous, start in Harlem and walk down Central Park towards Midtown.
 Too often we catch ourselves starting on Fifth Avenue at the Plaza Hotel in Central Park.
 There is so much more to explore than just that part of Central Park.

 Occurring twice a year in New York City and one of the best things to do in New York in January is… Restaurant Week!
-This event offers the opportunity to enjoy 3-course meals or other specials for lunch and dinner at cheaper prices at many well established restaurants.
-The schedule is still pending, but will update you once it has been figured out.
+This event offers the opportunity to enjoy 3-course meals or other specials for lunch and dinner at cheaper prices at many well-established restaurants.
+The schedule is still pending but will update you once it has been figured out.
 In the winter of 2019, it will be held from January 21 – February 8, 2019.

 Some time in January, Pictures Under the Palms at Brookfield Place located in Lower Manhattan lets you experience a free movie underneath their palm trees.
 More information will be available here.